embeddedartistry/c-linked-list/README.md

 # About the Project

-This is a header-only linked list library implemented in C. This code has been carried with me over the years, and with some research it seems that the implementation that passed into my hands was based on the Linux Kernel's implementation.
+This is a header-only linked list library implemented in C. This code has been carried with me and improved over the years.
+With some research it seems that the implementation that passed into my hands was based on the Linux Kernel's implementation.

 You can copy this header to your own projects, or you can consume this repository as a Meson subproject.
 With Meson, the header can be added to the relevant build components with the `c_linked_list_dep` variable.